 Neurosurgery is just one of the many medical interventions that have been used to successfully treat some speech disorders.
 Depending on your specific condition, the neurosurgeons at Houston Physicians’ Hospital may be able to help.
 We have had success using the best and most effective practices to help patients overcome speech disorders.
 Consult your doctor before embarking on any treatments for your condition.

-Visit our to find a neurosurgeon that’s right for you.
+Visit our Find A Doctor Page to find a neurosurgeon that’s right for you.
 Plus, you can learn how our neurosurgery services can help treat various speech and communication disorders.
 Houston Physicians’ Hospital also provides treatments for back and neck pain, knee replacement, and general surgery.